Roland-Pucek/Roland-Pucek.github.io/_pages/about.md

 The key notion of the separable geometries framework is that of factorization structures, which gives rise to
 - **Geometry of compatible cones and polytopes**

-[Veronese polytopes](https://arxiv.org/abs/2411.13702) describes a class of polytopes that vastly generalises cyclic polytopes <!-- , contains and which features a generalised Gale's criterium. -->
+[Veronese polytopes](https://arxiv.org/abs/2411.13702) describes a class of polytopes that vastly generalises cyclic polytopes _This section is under construction!_ <!-- , contains and which features a generalised Gale's criterium. -->

 Beyond my core research, I explore higher geometry and the crystallization conjecture—bridging math with crystal design.
 Natural sciences captivate me too, especially experimental and theoretical physics.
 If these pursuits align with yours, let’s connect—I’d be thrilled to exchange ideas!